-It is in fact true that there are depictions of a crucified female figure in the Cathedral of Quito in Ecuador.
+It is true that there are depictions of a crucified female figure in the Cathedral of Quito in Ecuador.
 These images also appear in many of Spanish and Portuguese speaking countries; sometimes images of the crucified woman are even borne aloft in processions.
 The only problem with the fundamentalist critics of Catholic Marian devotion is that this crucified woman is most certainly not the Virgin Mary.

 The crucified woman is St. Wilgefortis, also known as St. Liberata in Spanish speaking countries.
 Liberata, according to legend, was the daughter of a pagan Portuguese prince who betrothed her to another pagan warlord despite her wishes to remain a virgin.
 When she openly disobeyed her father’s wishes by refusing to marry and attempted to disguise herself as a man, her enraged father had her crucified.
 St. Wilgefortis-Liberata is the patron saint of women in abusive relationships.
 She appears above the side altar at Quito for the same reason any saint appears above a side-altar: it is common for side-altars to be dedicated to specific saints and for those altars to named after those saints.
 Anyone who has ever visited a medieval cathedral knows this.